-After taking 5 seconds to review their sitemap errors, I noticed only 1 URL was being indexed compared to 16,000 URLs from of this sitemap.
+After taking 5 seconds to review their sitemap errors, I noticed only 1 URL was being indexed compared to 16,000 URLs from this sitemap.
 After more investigating, I saw an uppercase letter in the sitemap entry.

 What is the URL Parameters tool?

 There’s nothing worse than discovering your website is flooded with duplicate content.
-And, it always seems to happen at the worst times — launching a new product, holiday season, the first day of your vacation.
+And, it always seems to happen at the worst times — launching a new product, the holiday season, or the first day of your vacation.